 Domestic violence is a public health issue impacting families and communities everyday.
 Below are some facts and statistics to help illustrate the scope of this serious issue.

-Two notes: the published studies cited below rely heavily on reports of violence.
-Because survivors face numerous barriers to reporting harm or accessing services, actual incidences of domestic violence are likely much higher.
-Language below mirrors the language used in the source material.
+- The published studies cited below rely heavily on reports of violence.
+Because survivors face numerous barriers to reporting harm or accessing services, actual incidents of domestic violence are likely much higher.

 Want to learn more?
 RESPOND is passionate about bringing educational programming to schools, workplaces, places of worship and other gathering spots!
 Contact us to schedule a conversation.